-III.
-MIS Core: Required for all MIS Master's Students (12 Hours)
+I. MIS Core: Required for all MIS Master's Students (12 Hours) MIS 801 Systems Analysis and Design

-MIS 801 Systems Analysis and Design .3
+MIS 001 Systems Analysis and Design

 MIS 820 Database Development and

-Implementation .3
+Implementation 3

-MIS 840 Distributed and Network Systems .3
+MIS 840 Distributed and Network Systems 3

-MIS 860 Strategies in Internet Commerce .3
+MIS 860 Strategies in Internet Commerce 3

-Students may waive up to six hours of the MIS core if they can show evidence of previous course work or work experience in one or more of these areas.
-An additional three credit-hours may be waived if the graduate research thesis (MIS890) is done as the final project.
+Three credit-hours may be waived if the graduate research thesis (MIS890) is done as the final project.